 - Create and register a shared allocator with the env using the

-- Share initializer(s) between sessions:
+- Share initializer(s) and their ORT pre-processed version(s) between sessions:

 - Scenario: You’ve several models that use the same set of initializers except the last few layers of the model and you load these models in the same process.
 When every model (session) creates a separate instance of the same initializer, it leads to excessive and wasteful memory usage since in this case it’s the same initializer.
 You want to optimize memory usage while having the flexibility to allocate the initializers (possibly even store them in shared memory).